jaykay98/react-recipes/README.md

 # react-recipes
-A React application that shows a list of Recipes and their ingredients with Edit and Delete.
+A React application that displays a list of Recipes and their ingredients.

 ## Install dependencies
 npm install